MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 search.appverid:
 - SPO160
 - MET150
-description: "Provision and customize the Workplace transformation site"
+description: Provision and customize the Workplace transformation site
 ---

 # Overview of the Workplace transformation site